-- To discuss the Preamble proper and the ideals contained in the Preamble as the philosophy of the constitution. - To analyse the nature and significance of the Preamble. - To deal with the question of amendability of the Preamble.
+- To discuss the Preamble and the ideals contained in the Preamble as the philosophy of the constitution. - To analyse the nature and significance of the Preamble. - To deal with the question of amendability of the Preamble.

 The Constitution of every country has a philosophy.
-This philosophy includes those ideals or policies on which is based the Constitution.
+This philosophy includes those ideals on which the constitution is based.
 Jawaharlal Nehru's 'Objectives Resolution' helps us understand the philosophy of the Indian Constitution.
 Nehru placed these resolutions before the Constituent Assembly on 23rd December, 1946 and they were adopted in an amended form on 22nd January, 1947.
 These resolutions declared India as an "Independent Sovereign Republic".
 Indian people were described as the source of all power and authority.
 In addition, social, economic and political justice, equal status and opportunities, equality before law, freedom of expression, faith, and religion and adequate provisions for the preservation of the interests of the SCs and STs were included in the resolutions.
 Nehru's 'Objectives Resolution'also incorporated ideals like the integrity of the territory of the Republic, promotion of world peace and the welfare of mankind.
-The preamble of the Indian constitution has given an important place to the 'Objectives Resolution' of Nehru.